Charles George Gordon: Memorials

 In 1888, a statue of General Gordon by Hamo Thornycroft was erected in Trafalgar Square, London, exactly halfway between the two fountains.
 It was removed in 1943.
 In a House of Commons speech on 5 May 1948, then opposition leader Winston Churchill spoke out in favour of the statue's return to its original location: "Is the right honorable Gentleman [the Minister of Works] aware that General Gordon was not only a military commander, who gave his life for his country, but, in addition, was considered very widely throughout this country as a model of a Christian hero, and that very many cherished ideals are associated with his name?
 Would not the right honorable Gentleman consider whether this statue [...] might not receive special consideration [...]?
 General Gordon was a figure outside and above the ranks of military and naval commanders."
-However, in 1953 the statue, minus a large slice of its pedestal, was reinstalled on the Victoria Embankment, in front of the newly-built Ministry of Defence main buildings.
+In 1953 the statue, minus a large slice of its pedestal, was reinstalled on the Victoria Embankment, in front of the newly-built Ministry of Defence main buildings.

 An identical statue by Thornycroft—but with the pedestal intact—is located in a small park called Gordon Reserve, near Parliament House in Melbourne, Australia.

 The Corps of Royal Engineers, Gordon's own Corps, commissioned a statue of Gordon on a camel.
 It was exhibited at the Royal Academy in 1890 and then erected in Brompton Barracks, Chatham, the home of the Royal School of Military Engineering, where it still stands.
 Much later, a second casting was made.
 In 1902, it was placed at the junction of St Martin's Lane and Charing Cross Road in London.
 In 1904, it was moved to Khartoum, where it stood at the intersection of Gordon Avenue and Victoria Avenue, 200 metres south of the new palace that had been built in 1899.
 It was removed in 1958, shortly after the Sudan became independent.
 This is the figure which, since April 1959, stands at the Gordon's School in Woking.

 Gordon's Tomb (in fact a cenotaph), which was carved by Frederick William Pomeroy, lies in St Paul's Cathedral, London.

 The Church Missionary Society (CMS) work in Sudan was undertaken under the name of the Gordon Memorial Mission.
 This was a very evangelical branch of CMS and was able to start work in Sudan in 1900 as soon as the Anglo-Egyptian Condominium took control after the fall of Khartoum in 1899.
 In 1885, at a meeting in London, £3,000 were allocated to a Gordon Memorial Mission in Sudan.

 In the Presidential Palace in Khartoum (built in 1899), in the west wing on the ground floor, there was, at least until 1936, a stone slab against the wall on the left side of the main corridor when coming from the main entrance with the text: "Charles George Gordon died—26 Jan 1885", on the spot where Gordon was killed, at the foot of the stairs in the old Governor-General's Palace (built around 1850).
+A memorial plaque was still present as of 2014.